iCliniq Logo

 How Is Q Fever Transmitted?

 Q fever is often transmitted to people who work on farms and those who work in close contact with the farm animals or their products.
 Infection can occur by inhaling the aerosol from the infected animals or by consuming their products.
-C. burnetii is used as a biological warfare agent as it is a highly virulent bacteria that resist inactivation and remains potent in dust and stool for months.
+C. burnetii is used as a biological warfare agent as it is a highly virulent bacteria that resists inactivation and remains potent in dust and stool for months.
 Human-to-human transmission is extremely rare.

 What Are the Symptoms of Q Fever?